 Albany, Grade II* listed building on Old Hall Street, Liverpool, England

-The Albany features three levels of Victorian architecture with rusticated granite basement, ashlar ground floor, and brick upper stories with stone decorations.
+The Albany is a Grade II* listed building on Old Hall Street in Liverpool featuring three floors of Victorian architecture.
+The structure displays a rusticated granite basement, an ashlar ground floor, and upper stories of brick with stone ornaments.

-Two iron bridges cross the central courtyard, which displays large Swarovski crystal chandeliers and features red granite columns with decorative plasterwork.
+Two iron bridges cross the central courtyard, which features large Swarovski crystal chandeliers and red granite columns with decorative plasterwork.
+This courtyard creates a striking contrast to the Victorian exterior.

 Location: Liverpool